superseriousbusiness/gotosocial/docs/user_guide/settings.md

 After updating your display name and bio, click on the `Save profile info` button at the bottom of the Profile Info section to save your changes.

-### Manually Approve Followe Requests / Lock Your Account
+### Manually Approve Followed Requests / Lock Your Account

 At the bottom of the Profile Info section, there's a checkbox to manually approve follow requests.